The Legend of William Tell (video game)

 The Legend of William Tell (also Crossbow: The Legend of William Tell) is a 1990 video game published by Electronic Zoo, based on the TV series Crossbow.
 It was released for the Atari ST and Amiga.

 Gameplay

-The Legend of William Tell is a game in which the player guides William Tell through the countryside and Austrian tyrant Gessler's fortress.
+The Legend of William Tell is a game in which the player is William Tell traveling through the English countryside and into the fortress of Austrian tyrant Gessler.

 Reception

 Allen L. Greenberg reviewed the game for Computer Gaming World, and stated that "The Legend Of William Tell is a very limited product for adventure gamers and offers only a modicum of appeal to the action gamer."